dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “Truman, are you...,” my mom started to say.
 She stopped.

 After a full day of egg hunts and gorging on chocolate Mom was driving me to the church in her new 2010 Lincoln MKZ.
-I wasn’t supposed to wear fancy clothes to the church tween youth group, so there was no bowtie this time.
-But I had changed into my nicest blue jeans and a chic checkered button up shirt.
+I was wearing my nicest blue jeans and a chic checkered button up shirt.

 I had been reading a used book called <i>One Foote In The Past: The History of Modern Science</i> by Peter J. Bowler.
 I was in the part everyone learns in school, where Eunice Foote discovers the greenhouse effect, when my mom started trying to say something.

-“Truman, Pastor Utmost…” I had never seen Mom having this much trouble talking before.
+“Truman, Pastor Utmost…” I had never seen Mom having trouble talking before.
 What could be going on?

 “Truman,” she took a deep breath and let out a sigh.
 “I heard that you might be thinking about your… your father.”